PublicDomainRelease/MODFLOW-NWT/Readme.txt

 in Niswonger and others (2011), one test problems (l1b2k) is documented in Merritt and Konikow (2000) as Test Simulation 1, one test problem (SwrSample05) is documented in Hughes and others (2012), and one test problem (swi2ex4sww) is documented in Bakker and others (2013).
+A test problem (Sfr2weltab) was added that was modified from the hypothetical test simulation described by Niswonger and Prudic (2005) to provide an example of specifying tabular time series input files for specifying pumping rates.
+Another test problem (Uzf_testoptions) was added that was modified from test simulation 2 of Niswonger and others (2006) to provide as example of the new input options for UZF.
 These test problems can be run using either the 32-bit or 64-bit version of the MODFLOW-NWT executable.
 Saved results for these simulations are included in the Output_test and Output_test_64 directories for comparison.

 E. COMPILING

-The executable files provided in MODFLOW-NWT_1.0.9\bin were created using the Intel
+The executable files provided in MODFLOW-NWT_1.1.0\bin were created using the Intel
 Visual Fortran 12.1 compiler.
 Although executable versions of the program are
-provided, the source code also is provided in the MODFLOW-NWT_1.0.9\src directory so that MODFLOW-NWT can be recompiled if necessary.
+provided, the source code also is provided in the MODFLOW-NWT_1.1.0\src directory so that MODFLOW-NWT can be recompiled if necessary.
 However, the USGS cannot provide
 assistance to those compiling MODFLOW-NWT.